bilousdmitro8Terminator101/BridgeSmith/Readme_EN.txt

 ## Installation
 1. Download the latest release from [Releases]
 2. Extract the files.
-3. Run `UtilityBoxConsole.bat` as Administrator.
+3. Run `UtilityBoxConsole.exe as Administrator.

 ## Security